 “My wild garden is run on the political principle of laissez-faire.
 A paramount idea is to perpetuate in the garden it's primeval wildness.
 All artificial appearances are avoided and plants are to be allowed to grow as they will and without any check except what may be necessary for healthful living.”

-Eloise wrote in a 1923 article in the Minneapolis Tribune:
+Eloise had written in a September 18, 1921 article in the Minneapolis Tribune:

 "It’s not the wild, voracious mosquito-

 It’s not the snooping vagabond dog -